HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.40/facilities/set-ovrackmemberlocation.md

 ### -InputObject &lt;HPEOneView.Facilities.RackMember&gt;

-The rack member to modify from `Get-OVRackMember`.
+The rack member to modify from Get-OVRackMember.

 | Aliases | None |
 | :--- | :--- |